fgro93/textX-Problem/README.md

 # textX-Problem and Solution
 I used python 3.7, textX 1.7.1

+## Problem
+Names and references were not resolved, but needed to resolve current references.

 ```
 Traceback (most recent call last):
   File "...\textX-Problem\Main.py", line 39, in <module>